MississaugaCoding/mississaugacoding.github.io/_posts/2016-01-05-html-css-js-json.md

 ##Passing JSON data to HTML page

-To display data on an HTML page, use JSON as if it were a variable (concatentation etc.) employing the dot notation as needed to access the fields within the object.
+To display data on an HTML page, use JSON as if it were a variable (concatenation etc.) employing the dot notation as needed to access the fields within the object.
 For example:

 ###index.html
 {% highlight html %}